zaksel/NLG-System/README.md

 1. We recommend to parse your file into single .txt (see Preprocessing)
 2. Pre-Encode to npz (recommended see Preprocessing)
 3. download model to retrain and rename it
-4. Create Embeddings (encoder.json and vocab.bpe) for your language (optional)
+4. Create Embeddings (encoder.json and vocab.bpe) for your language (optional, not recommended because of Problems)
 5. replace encoder and vocab files
 6. start retraining with:
     > python 2Training/train.py --dataset ./data/training/trainingsdaten.npz --model_name ISW_Model --sample_every 100 --sample_length 200 --run_name iswTrain1
 7. wait
-8. if you are satisfied with samples (data/training/samples) and loss stop (ctrl+c)
+8. if you are satisfied with samples (data/training/samples) and loss: stop (ctrl+c)
 9. get newest checkpoint from data/training/checkpoint/runX
 10. replace the following files in your model with the new ones